Graph complexes and Feynman rules: Complexes of graphs and Landau singularities

 If we specialize to a theory with cubic interaction, then the graphs participating in the $n$-loop $s$-point amplitude are precisely the elements living in degree $3n+s-4$, the highest degree part of $HG$.
 In this case there are no exact elements so that

 detects all cycles.
 This is the main case we consider in the following.

 If we drop the restriction of considering a theory with cubic interaction, then graphs with differing numbers of edges contribute to the amplitude.
 However, the vertex valency of Feynman graphs in a given theory is usually bounded from above.
 This restricts the homological degrees that need to be considered to a subset of $\set {3n+s-4}$.
 In this case we would need to take the homology of $HG$ in multiple degrees into account.
 This has twofold implications: \begin{itemize} \item Homology detects only closed elements modulo exactness, while with the reasoning we have given here, we are only concerned with the kernel of $d$.
-Thus, in lower degrees our machine will not detect all relevant elements. \item However, since we are only interested in cycles, this means we can construct elements with high loop numbers from elements in lower loop numbers (without having to check for exactness), for instance with the maps introduced in Sec.(\ref{sss:higherloops}). \end{itemize} In this regard it is also important to note that, although graphs with tadpoles are trivial in kinematic renormalization schemes, we must not omit them in the definition of the graph complexes.
+Thus, in lower degrees the homology can not predict all relevant elements.
+However, note that computing $\ker d$ is a simple linear algebra problem. \item Since we are only interested in cycles, we can construct elements with high loop numbers from elements in lower loop numbers (without having to check for exactness), for instance with the maps introduced in Sec.(\ref{sss:higherloops}) below. \end{itemize} In this regard it is also important to note that, although graphs with tadpoles are trivial in kinematic renormalization schemes, we must not omit them in the definition of the graph complexes.
 They have to be included as ``boundary graphs" to keep track of all reduced singularities of a given graph.

 \begin{rem} The elements in $H_{3(n-1)+s}(HG)$ may be extended by adding all reduced graphs of each summand, including also graphs of lower loop number that are created by the contraction of subgraphs, as in the definition of the poset structure of $\m S_G$.
 Alternatively, the construction presented here may be adjusted to account for graphs with varying loop numbers.
 In this case we need to consider \textit{marked weighted graphs} as in \cite{ChanGalatiusPayne} where the term \textit{marking} simply refers to a labeling of the legs while \textit{weights} are additional labels on the vertices which keep track of collapsed loops; see \cite{ChanGalatiusPayne} for a precise definition.
 This leads to an alternative approach allowing to find classes of Feynman graphs across different loop numbers.
 The associated graph complex is then related to the topology of a moduli space of \textit{tropical curves}, instead of metric graphs (the latter connection is outlined below). \end{rem}